 How to nominate someone

-A call for nominations will be issued in late 2019 or early 2020, at which point you can send a nomination package in a single PDF file the chair of the Equity Committee.
+A call for nominations is issued once a year, at which point you can send a nomination package in a single PDF file the chair of the Equity Committee.

 What to include

 - a cover letter that describes the equity, inclusivity and/or diversity work the person or group you're nominating has done, the impact of that work, and how it relates to the award criteria

 - a C.V. or résumé (if applicable)

 - additional letters of support